 On those sweltering Melbourne summer days, there’s nothing better to do than head straight indoors to one of the city’s incredible museums.
 Even if you’re not a museum buff, you’ll be happy to escape the heat – and see some great art or exhibits.

-Some of my favourites that I always tell visitors to check out are:
+Some of my favourite Melbourne museums that I always tell visitors to check out are:

 - NGV International – incredible blockbuster exhibitions as well as an array of permanent displays